joegabby/states_lgas_wards/README.md

 # states_lgas_wards
-This repo. will help you populate your states, local governments and wards table in Nigeria
+This repo. contains updated lists of all states, local governments and wards in Nigeria as of March,2024 to help seed your tables in a relational database.
+Enjoy!!!